GillianBuijs/gillianbuijs.github.io/about.md

 * And so much more...!

 ### Tools I love:
-* Backend development with Java and/or Kotlin
+* Backend development with Java, Kotlin or Dart
-* Frontend development with Angular
+* Frontend development with React or Angular
 * Mobile development with Flutter or Kotlin Multiplatform
 * Performance Testing with Gatling or JMeter